Updated · Oct 03, 2023

 In 2021, it was also forecasted that 38.5 million users aged 55 and above would utilize mobile payments, defining a 23.6% increase from 2019.
 The numbers are anticipated to grow due to client demands and the increasing chances of availability of other mobile payment methods.

-These digits illustrate an impressive 18.7% gain in China’s economy from the prior year, which showed the continued evolution and sovereignty of mobile payments.
+These digits illustrate an impressive 18.7% gain in China’s economy from the prior year, which showed the continued dominance of mobile payments.
 Mobile transactions have become a favored mode, leading consumers to use it in many parts of the country.

 Another factor in the growth is the country’s enormous and operational e-commerce sector.
 An increasing number of people are shopping online, making their mobile banking app an easy way to complete their purchases.